marbl/MHAP/docs/source/quickstart.rst

 Running MHAP
 -----------------

 Running MHAP provides command-line documenation if you run it without parameters.
-Assuming you have followed the ?? instructions, you can run:
+Assuming you have followed the `installation instructions <installation.html>`_ instructions, you can run:

 .. code-block:: bash